Darfnader/portfoliotest/index.md

 ## Research Interests

 - **Race & Ethnicity:** Racial inequality in the United States, Whiteness in the United States, the rising tide of "laymen's physiognomy" on social media platforms.
-- **Historical Comparative Methodology** Combining the use of primary and secondary historical sources alongside sociologically-informed ethnographic and textual analysis to better capture the present conjuncture.
+- **Historical Comparative Methodology:** Combining the use of primary and secondary historical sources alongside sociologically-informed ethnographic and textual analysis to better capture the present conjuncture.
-- **Cultural Criminology** An interest in not only the causes and consequences of crime and deviant activity, but the contested meaning present within those behaviors and labels as well.
+- **Cultural Criminology:** An interest in not only the causes and consequences of crime and deviant activity, but the contested meaning present within those behaviors and labels as well.

 ## Updates

 - **[November 2024]** Presented "Violent Revitalization: Specters of Dark Tourism in Tulsa's Greenwood" at American Society of Criminology Conference in San Francisco, CA.
 - **[Fall 2024]** Won American Society of Criminology, Division of Critical Criminology and Social Justice Graduate Student Paper Award for "Good Kid, Mad City: On the Political Meaning of Kyle Rittenhouse."
-- **[Early 2024]** Completed essya/chapter submission for "50 Facts Everyone Should Know About Police" for Bristol University Press.
+- **[Early 2024]** Completed essay/chapter submission for "50 Facts Everyone Should Know About Police" for Bristol University Press.
 - **[Early 2024]** Completed work with Dr. Travis Linnemann on Oxford Encyclopedia of Critical and Cultural Criminology entry on Cultural Criminology.
 - **[November 2023]** Presented "Good Kid, Mad City: On the Political Meaning of Kyle Rittenhouse" at American Society of Criminology Conference in Philadelphia, PA.